- This event has passed.

-Welcome to the second session of Symposium for Jazzcats – this time exploring the question: Free – what does it mean in the context of Jazz?
+Welcome to the second session of Symposium for Jazzcats in 2025 – this time exploring the question: Free – what does it mean in the context of Jazz?

 We invite you to immerse yourself in a landmark of sonic exploration: